The Hualapai Tribe

 * Experience in securing funds for land and other natural resource initiatives.

-* Knowledge of the laws, principles, and practices of natural resources management, including conservation, protection and use.
+* Knowledge of the laws, principles, and practices of natural resources management, including conservation, protection

 * The ideal candidate must have excellent communication skills, both orally and in writing.